facebook/create-react-app/docusaurus/docs/code-splitting.md

 If you are using React Router check out [this tutorial](https://reactjs.org/docs/code-splitting.html#route-based-code-splitting)

-Also check out the [Code Splitting](https://reactjs.org/docs/code-splitting.html) section in React documentation.
+Also, check out the [Code Splitting](https://reactjs.org/docs/code-splitting.html) section in React documentation.